 The classification of financial assets at initial recognition depends on the financial asset's contractual cash flow characteristics and the Group's business model for managing them.
 With the exception of trade receivables that do not contain a significant financing component or for which the Group has applied the practical expedient, the Group initially measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss, transaction costs.
-Trade receivables that do not contain a significant financing component or for which the Group has applied the practical expedient are measured at the transaction price as disclosed in accounting policy on Revenue from contracts with customers.
+Trade receivables that do not contain a significant financing component or for which the Group has applied the practical expedient, the Group has applied the practical expedient are measured at the transaction price as disclosed in accounting policy on Revenue from contracts with customers.

-NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS for the period from 8 December 2022 (date of incorporation) to 31 March 2023 continued i.
+NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS for the period from 8 December 2022 (date of incorporation) to 30 September 2023 continued i.
 Financial assets continued